zeinab-mk/Purview-Deployment-Checklist/README.md

 #### 2.1.1.
 Azure Purview Authentication type

-To scan data sources, Azure Purview requires access registered data sources.
+To scan data sources, Azure Purview requires access to data sources.
 This is done by using **Credentials**.
 A credential is an authentication information that Azure Purview can use to authenticate to your registered data sources.
 There are few options to setup the credentials for Azure Purview such as using Managed Identity assigned to the Purview Account, using a Key Vault or a Service Principals.

 The automated readiness checklist currently is supported for **Managed Identity**.